jpatnaree/HayaoMiyazaki/README.md

 # To run the website

-Run these command in order:
+After you fork and clone, run these command in order:

     npm install